pyne/pyne/docs/devsguide/vnv.rst

 Subpart 2.7 Requirement 302 "Otherwise Acquired Software" of NQA-1-2008.
 The PyNE V&V
 criteria ensure that Requirement 302 criteria are addressed and readily available within PyNE documentation.
-In addition, the PyNE V&V criteria are intented to correspond roughly with the Quality Rigor Level 1 Verification and Validation requirements as defined by the Nuclear Energy Modeling and Simulation (NEAMS) Program toolkit verification and validation plan `[pdf]
+In addition, the PyNE V&V criteria are intended to correspond roughly with the Quality Rigor Level 1 Verification and Validation requirements as defined by the Nuclear Energy Modeling and Simulation (NEAMS) Program toolkit verification and validation plan `[pdf]
 <http://www.energy.gov/sites/prod/files/2013/09/f2/NEAMS%20Software%20Verification%20and%20Validation%20Plan%20Requirements%20Version%200.pdf>`_.